miker704/Strife/patch_V5_notes.md

     - Added shopLunarDragonNewYearBannerLogo.png.
     - Added new version of WumpusCakeGiftIcon and renamed old version to WumpusCakeHolidayGiftIcon.
     - Added new version of WumpusCupGiftIcon and renamed old version to WumpusCupHolidayGiftIcon.
+    - Added new version of WumpusTreasureGiftIcon and renamed old version to WumpusTreasureHolidayGiftIcon.